KoDa-project/KoDaWebSite/README.md

 # KoDaWebSite

-This repository is used to create the contents of the KoDa web page.
+This repository was used to create the contents of the KoDa web page while waiting for it to be published on Trafiklab.

-All files related to the design, implementation as well as content for the KoDa web site can be found in this repository.

 The website files can be found in the directory [content](./content).

 # Web site structure